Motion by mean curvature from Glauber-Kawasaki dynamics with speed change: Proof of the Boltzmann-Gibbs principle

 \section{Proof of the Boltzmann-Gibbs principle}

 We prove Theorem \ref{BG} in Section \ref{s:BG:pf:pf}.
 Its main two building blocks are Lemmas \ref{l:L10:6} and \ref{l:L10:9}, which we state and prove in Section \ref{s:BG:pf:lemmas}.
-The proofs of these lemmas are loosely based on those in \cite[{Section}\ 7]{EFHPS}.
+The proof of Lemma \ref{l:L10:6} is loosely based on \cite[{Section}\ 7]{EFHPS} and the proof of Lemma \ref{l:L10:9} relies on an equivalence of ensembles estimate and on a concentration inequality (cf.\ \cite[Lemma 3.6]{FT}).
 Since the time dependence of $f_{t,x}$ and $u_{t,x}$ is not essential in any of the computations that follow, we drop the $t$ from the subscript.
 The time dependence of the coefficients $a_{t,x}$, however, will have a significant impact on the proof (as can be anticipated from \eqref{BG:assn:atx}), and therefore we keep it in the subscript of $a$.